 "Racing in the Street"

 It's just heavy, is all.
-I think I've seen this look a few times before, most recently in the face of a gas station cashier in a small Southern Illinois town.
+I think I've seen this look a few times before, most recently in the face of a gas station cashier in a small Southern Illinois town I rolled into for a moment.
 Her eyes said, "I'm stuck here, I've got no real way out, and I don't know how to change that."

 Now I think I'm going down to the well tonight

 And I'm going to drink till I get my fill

 And I hope when I get old I don't sit around thinking about it

 For the first two-thirds of the song, Bruce seems to pity those stuck in the past pathetically recounting old stories.
 The genius of the last stanza is the realization that they, and he, aren't much different.

 We busted out of class, had to get away from those fools